techidaily/site-review-topics/source/_posts/in-2024-why-your-whatsapp-live-location-is-not-updating-and-how-to-fix-on-your-vivo-y78t-drfone-by-drfone-virtual-android.md

 </a>
 <img height="0" width="0" src="https://ephamedtechinc.pxf.io/i/5597632/2136616/26400" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-Specify the period and continue you begin the sharing.

-And that’s how you pin a location.
-If at some point, you decide that you don’t want to share your location, then you can stop it manually.

 ## Part 3.
 Use a Location Spoofer to Fake Location On both Android and iPhone WhatsApp